-The time is right.
-Our changing workforce and expanding markets demand higher levels of cultural competence—the ability to shift cultural perspective and adapt behavior and communication style to successfully accomplish business results.
+Our changing workforce and expanding markets demand higher levels of cultural competence—the ability to shift cultural perspective and adapt behavior and communication styles to successfully accomplish business results.
 Building Cultural Competence, sponsored by Ohio National Financial Services, develops skills for building bridges across the cultural, political and social divides in our region and our country.

 - Measuring the cultural competence of the participants and charting improvements over time.